SumoLogic/sumologic-documentation/docs/send-data/sumo-logic-opentelemetry/migration.md

 ### Remote File Source

-Remote File Source is not supported by the Opentelemetry Collector.
+Remote File Source is not supported by the OpenTelemetry Collector.

 ### Syslog Source

 The equivalent of the Syslog Source is a combination of [the tcplog][tcplogreceiver] or [the udplog][udplogreceiver] receivers and [the sumologicsyslog processor][sumologicsyslog].

 :::note
 The OpenTelemetry Collector provides also [Syslog Receiver][syslogreceiver].